OsmosysSoftware/dev-standards/ci-setups/php-gitlab.md

 These variables define regex patterns for the names of the branches for push or merge requests for which the job should run.
 In its current state, this job will run only when the commit branch is 'main' or 'dev' (i.e., a commit is made to the 'main' or 'dev' branch), or a merge request is created for the 'main' or 'release' branch.

-In order to add more branches, it can be done as follows:
+To add more branches, it can be done as follows:

 ```yaml
 variables: